Kolymbithres Beach: Naoussa’s Most Popular Beach

 If you are in the mood for Greek Food, then Anemos Taverna at the top of the hill is your best bet.
 They have salads, pasta, and other Mediterranean dishes!

-Pazook Tip: If Paros on the Rocks is a little too busy for you, walk up the road 20 minutes to Monastiri Beach Bar and Restaurant.
+Pazook Tip: If Paros on the Rocks is a little too busy for you, walk up the road 20 minutes to Monastiri Beach Club.
 They are cheaper and have a nice, chill vibe on the beach!

 Swimming & Snorkeling